ioshacker22/ioshacker22/README.md

 Hey there!
-I'm David A., a computer programming student with a big passion for building systems that scale, automate, and run in the cloud ☁️.
+I'm David, a computer programming student with a big passion for building systems that scale, automate, and run in the cloud ☁️.

 Currently exploring: